2. I don't write curriculum.

 - 2-hour Online Orientation Class: everything you need to know about teaching for VIPKid, including how the online teaching portal works, resources, and worst case scenarios.
 I really enjoyed this class.
 It is empowering!

-- Set up your profile, open your availability, and start to teach!
+- Set up: Create your VIPKid profile with a short bio and some photos, open your availability, and start to teach!

 2. You're a contract employee.
 So you have complete freedom with the flexibility of your hours and commitment.
 But as a contract employee, you're considered self-employed, which means your income is pre-tax.
 On the positive side, this also means that your home internet bill, home office space, and any optional supplies you use in class are tax-deductible.

 3. There's no guarantee that kids will sign up for you as a tutor.
 Your profile can tell parents a lot about who you are, and how you teach.
 Parents see your headshot, a few lifestyle photos, a 30-second video, and a 4-sentence bio.
 They also see feedback that other parents have left.
 It takes time to fill a regular schedule.
 I only had one or two classes a week for the first month.
 Two months in, my schedule was consistently 80% booked.
 Four months in, my schedule was fully booked.
 (Update: one year in, I'm established enough that any time I open a time slot on my schedule, it books within 12 hours.)

 Curious?
 More Questions?
 Feel free to ask!
 And if you sign up through my link (here), I'll help you ace the application process and get started tutoring as soon as possible!